KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-05-17-creating-variables.md

 - `let` is the "new" way of creating a variable.
 - It's also possible to create a variable without using any of these keywords, but I don't recommend doing that because it makes your code harder to read and maintain.

-You can read more about this [here](https://www.w3schools.com/js/js_let.asp), but for now I would recommend using `let` and `const` without worrying too much about it.
+You can read more about this [W3 Schools - Js - let](https://www.w3schools.com/js/js_let.asp), but for now I would recommend using `let` and `const` without worrying too much about it.

 # Example